idotuchman/RemoteControl/README.md

 ## Command format

-To set the I/O pin, send a command with the pin name, an equal sign, and either 1 or 0.
+To set an I/O pin, send a command with the pin name, an equal sign, and either 1 or 0.
 For example:
 ```cpp
 LED=1
 ```